-Sometimes, the cause of a baby injury is medical negligence.
+Sometimes, the cause of a baby’s injury is medical negligence.
 When this happens, the result is sometimes that the child is afflicted with cerebral palsy, an irreversible condition that results from the baby’s brain being deprived of oxygen.
 This condition means that the child doesn’t have full control over their muscles.
 This may result in a host of symptoms that can sometimes be debilitating.

 Cerebral palsy causes problems with muscle tone.
-Oftentimes, an infant that has this condition will feel either overly floppy or very rigid when they’re held.
+Often, an infant with this condition will feel either overly floppy or very rigid when held.
 These muscle problems continue throughout the child’s life, which means that they are sometimes unable to walk or engage in any activities that require fine control over the muscles.
 Some children with cerebral palsy have it much worse than others.
 For example, some of the children who are afflicted with this disorder end up in wheelchairs for their entire lives.
 Others, on the other hand, can get around fairly well on crutches or other assistive devices and have some control over their bodies.

 How Attorneys Help